ea-czech-republic/eagxprague.org/english.md

 of 80,000 Hours in particular, was influential to his thinking and his decision to choose this route.
 He founded the Founders Forum for Good, which runs the
 <a href="https://founderspledge.com/">Founder's Pledge</a> program that
-commits startup founders to donate 2% of their future earnings to effective charity.
-By May 2016, the net amount of money pledged through the Founder's Pledge exceeded <i>$134 million</i>.
+commits startup founders to commit 2% of their personal proceeds from exit to the high impact causes they care about.
+Founders Pledge's total pledge valuation now exceeds <i>$186 000 000</i>.
 </p>
 </div>
 </div>